NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 Also, don't hesitate to reach out to the NeuroVault if you need help accessing the data.
 We are happy to help!

-## You turn: guide the future of NeuroVault
+## You turn: help guide the future of NeuroVault

 Overall, for a relatively simple application, NeuroVault has gained remarkable traction in the neuroimaging field.